yunshanlii/cse15l-lab-reports/lab1.md

    hello world!
    ^C
     ```
-   When used with no argument, the cat command will display the user input over and over until control-c is pressed to stop the cycle.
+   When used with no argument, the cat command will prompt for user input and output the input over and over until control-c is pressed to stop the cycle.

 3. path to a directory as an argument